ankit5054/DEEP-LEARNING/README.md

 ## Multi Layer Perceptron (MLP)
-I have applied the Neural Network on the MNIST dataset<br>
+I have applied the MLP on the MNIST dataset<br>

 ABBREVATIONS <BR>
 1.BN-> BATCH NORMALISATION<br>